-A request for an informal hearing regarding a denial of a request for reasonable accommodation must be made in writing and delivered to HHA by the close of business on the 15th calendar day after the date on the notice.

-- 2. Requests may be submitted in one of the following ways:

-- a.
-Via email to informalhearing@housingforhouston.com;

-- b.
-Via hand-delivery to HHA's office at 2640 Fountain View Dr.;

-- c.
-Via fax to (713) 260-0808; or

-- Via first class mail to:

-Houston Housing Authority

-Attn: Legal Department

-2640 Fountain View Dr.

-Houston, Texas 77057
+- 1. A request for an informal hearing regarding a notice of termination, rent change notice, move denial, denial of a request for a reasonable accommodation, or denial of a financial hardship request must be made in writing and delivered to HHA by close of business on the 15th calendar day after the date on the notice. - 2.
+Requests may be submitted in one of the following ways: - a.
+Via email to informalhearing@housingforhouston.com; - b.
+Via hand-delivery to HHA's office at 2640 Fountain View Dr.; - c.
+Via fax to (713) 260-0808; or - d.
+Via first class mail to: Houston Housing Authority Attn: Legal Department 2640 Fountain View Dr. Houston, Texas 77057

-- 4. Requests that are received after the deadline to submit a request will be denied unless the participant attaches documentation showing good cause for the late submission.
+3. Requests that are received after the deadline to submit a request will be denied unless the participant attaches documentation showing good cause for the late submission.